Best GoDaddy alternatives: more for less

 - First and foremost, Bluehost is a very beginner-friendly solution.
 You've never created a site?
 Worry not.
 The host has a checklist in its customer management panel on how to do just that and an automatic site setup process.
 More so, regardless of your level of experience, you’ll find Bluehost’s native panel very easy to use.
 Especially with a cPanel integration that the provider offers.

-- Bluehost also pays a lot of attention to small businesses.
+- Bluehost also pays a lot of attention to small business owners.
 Such tools like staging, Google Ads management, and Google My Business are included free of charge with all plans.

 - Different from GoDaddy, Bluehost includes a free SSL certificate with all its plans.
 This simply means that no more additional will be needed on top of your plan’s price.